IELTS Writing Task 2 Sample 924 - People today often buy new things instead of fixing

 Model Answer 1:

 In addition, the modern era puts a lot of stress on the individuals, which means most of them don’t have the necessary spare time left to repair the old things.
-This has indirectly resulted in the increase in amount of waste that is produced each year via the disposal of old things.
-For instance, a recent study conducted by University of Balochistan, Pakistan, found that the amount of waste that an average household in Pakistan produces has quadrupled in the past few decades.
+This has indirectly resulted in the increase in the amount of waste that is produced each year via the disposal of old things.
+For instance, a recent study conducted by the University of Balochistan, Pakistan, found that the amount of waste that an average household in Pakistan produces has quadrupled in the past few decades.
 Consequently, much of this waste is dumped into the rivers and seas, which has raised the pollution to exorbitant levels.
-Therefore, the effect on environment that buying new things instead of getting the old ones fixed is manifested through this alarming finding.
+Therefore, the effect on the environment that buying new things instead of getting the old ones fixed is manifested through this alarming finding.

-As is clear from the above analysis, rise in the living standards of individuals and time constraints brought about by modernization are the primary reasons that people these days, buy new things instead of getting the old ones repaired.
+As is clear from the above analysis, the rise in the living standards of individuals and time constraints brought about by modernization are the primary reasons that people these days, buy new things instead of getting the old ones repaired.
 It is hoped that individuals will exert themselves to counter the negative ramifications brought about by this trend.